 But no one is in charge, and the chaotic group has no idea of how to ride together.
-As a bike accident lawyer, I get the complaints from irritated drivers, concerned police, controversy-seeking journalists, and injured cyclists.
+As a bike crash (not “accident”) lawyer, I get the complaints from irritated drivers, concerned police, controversy-seeking journalists, and injured cyclists.
 It needs to get better, but the obstacles are real:

 First, everyone is an expert these days.
-The internet and a power meter do not replace 50,000 miles of experience, but try telling that to a fit forty year-old, new to cycling, on a $5000 bike.
-Or, god forbid, a triathlete.
+The internet and a power meter do not replace 50,000 miles of experience but try telling that to a fit forty-year-old, new to cycling, on a $5000 bike.
 No one wants to be told what to do.

 Third, different rides are advertised by average speed, but speed is only one part of the equation.
 This approach makes speed the sole metric for judging a cyclist, and creates the false impression that a fit rider is a good one.
 Almost anyone can be somewhat fast on a bike, but few learn to be elegant, graceful cyclists.

 Fourth, riding a bike well requires technique training.
 Good swimmers, for example, constantly work on form and drills; so should cyclists.
 Anyone remember the C.O.N.I.
 Manual or Eddie Borysewicz’s book?
 They are out-of-print, but their traditional approach to bike technique should not be lost.
 More emphasis was given on fluid pedaling and bike handling.